What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 Companies in Europe also need to comply with legislation on Access and Benefit-Sharing (ABS).
 Suppliers of natural ingredients to the cosmetics sector should ensure that they abide by ABS.

 Biodiversity regulations such as CITES and ABS are becoming more important in Europe and other regions.
 This can provide a major challenge to natural ingredient suppliers in developing countries.
-It can also provide an opportunity if suppliers integrate biodiversity and species protection into their ethical sourcing programmes.
-This can help them access the European market.
+However, it can also present an opportunity if suppliers integrate biodiversity and species protection into their ethical sourcing programmes, as this may help them gain access to the European market

 - Familiarise yourself with CITES on its website.
 Check in the CITES Annexes whether import and export permits are required for your product.